sparkflows/sparkflows-docs/docs/user-guide/user-guide/connections/snowflake.rst

 Write Snowflake Node
 --------------------
-Fire now enables you to write data to snowflake using this node.
+Fire, now, enables you to write data to snowflake using this node.

-A list of all created snowflake connections will be listed and user can choose anyone to read data.
+A list of all created snowflake connections will be listed and user can choose to read data from any of the connections.

-Add all required details eg. SF DATABASE, SF SCHEMA, SF WAREHOUSE, SF TABLE.
+Add all required details e.g. SF DATABASE, SF SCHEMA, SF WAREHOUSE, SF TABLE.

-For eg. Can read data from CSV and write to the snowflake.
+For e.g. can read data from CSV and write to the snowflake.

 .. figure:: ../../../_assets/connections/write_to_snowflake_node.PNG
    :alt: snowflake